 Respondent timely answered CTP's complaint opposing the CMP and requested a hearing.
-On July 9, 2015, I issued an Acknowledgment and Pre-Hearing Order (APHO) that explained to the parties what they must do to present evidence and arguments in this case.
-I explained that the parties may request copies of documents relevant to this case and that the requesting party must serve the request for documents no later than August
+On August 28, 2015, I issued an Acknowledgment and Pre-Hearing Order that explained to the parties what they must do to present evidence and arguments in this case.
+I explained that the parties may request copies of documents relevant to this case and that the requesting party must serve the request for documents no later than September 28, 2015.

-10, 2015.
 I further explained that a party receiving such a request must provide the requested documents no later than 30 days after the request has been made.
-As part of the discovery process, both CTP and Respondent served Requests for Production of Documents on each other.
-CTP served a request for documents on August 10, 2015.
-Respondent mailed its "First Request for Production of Documents" by United States mail on August 31, 2015.
+As part of the discovery process, CTP served a Request for Production of Documents on Respondent on September 28, 2015.